skippyr/libtmk/README.md

 ### Dependencies

-The following dependencies are required to install this library in your system:
+The following dependencies are required to install it:

 1. **git**: it will be used to clone this repository.
 2. **gcc**, **make**: they will be used to compile and install it.